Rishav159/hoodie/docs/api/client/hoodie.account.rst

 ---------------------

 Creates a new user account on the Hoodie server.
-Does `not` sign in the user automatically, `hoodie.account.signIn <https://github.com/hoodiehq/hoodie-account-client#accountsignin>`_ must be called separately.
+Does `not` sign in the user automatically, :ref:`label-hoodie-account-signIn` must be called separately.

 .. code:: js